pixare7/deep-learning-project/README.md

 ## Future Work

 Further efforts to enhance model performance could include:
-- Testing alternative machine learning algorithms, such as ensemble methods.
+- Testing alternative machine learning algorithms, such as ensemble methods like Random Forest, can often improve accuracy, robustness, and generalization.
+These methods work by minimizing overfitting and capturing more complex patterns in the data, leading to more reliable predictions.
 - Conducting feature engineering to create or transform variables that may be more predictive.
 - Adjusting for potential class imbalance to improve the model's ability to correctly identify successful applicants.